Saint Laurent Fall/Winter 2026 Look1

 2. Sheer Lace Body Dress

 One of the most provocative garments in the show.
-Nearly transparent lace reveals the body underneath, emphasizing Saint Laurent’s sensual heritage.
+Nearly transparent lace reveals the body underneath, placing Saint Laurent’s sensual heritage at the center of the season.

 Saint Laurent Fall/Winter 2026 Look 10